 Considering all of the benefits of these hooks, they are incredibly affordable.
 The price for the set of 10 hooks usually ranges from $30-$75, with Amazon almost always having the best price.
 (I wouldn’t spend more than $40 on the set so watch the price or make use of some coupons.)

 What about the cons?

-Out of almost 1000 reviews on Amazon, there were only two 1-star reviews.
-In looking through the 2 and 3-star reviews it seems that the biggest complaint is the shortness of the hooks.
+In looking through the 2 and 3-star reviews on Amazon it seems that the biggest complaint is the shortness of the hooks.
 For crocheters who use a knife hold, the hook length can be awkward.
-(I have heard that the Clover Soft Touch hooks are better for the knife grip, but I think they are even shorter than the Amour hooks so I am not sure about that!)
+(I have heard that the Clover Soft Touch Hooks are better for the knife grip, but I think they are even shorter than the Amour hooks so I am not sure about that!)